Quantum speed limits for adiabatic evolution, Loschmidt echo and beyond: Introduction

 A very general quantum speed limit valid for an arbitrary, possibly time-dependent target space has been derived by Pfeifer and Fr\"{o}hlich \cite{pfeifer1995generalized}.
 Here we also focus on time-dependent target spaces but use a different method.
 The paper is organized as follows.
 In the next Section we derive a general bound for an arbitrary dependence of ${\cal L}_t$ on time which differs from the bound of Ref. \cite{pfeifer1995generalized}.
 In particular, we derive a quantum speed limit for the case when ${\cal L}_t$ is an instantaneous invariant subspace of the Hamiltonian or its eigenspace, than $F_t$ quantifies to what extent the evolution is adiabatic, and the derived bound on $F_t$ constitutes an adiabatic condition.
 In Section~\ref{sec:comparison} we compare our method and result with those of Ref. \cite{pfeifer1995generalized} and detail the differences.
 In Section~\ref{sec:Loschmidt} we consider states evolving under two different Hamiltonians and prove a bound on the corresponding Loschmidt echo.

 Throughout the paper we employ the following conventions.
+We consider finite-dimensional Hilbert spaces.
 We assume that all time-dependent operators and vectors in the Hilbert space are continuous and differentiable.
 An operator norm of an operator $A$ is denoted as $||A||$.
 The Hamiltonian $H_t$ is a self-adjoint operator smoothly depending on the parameter $t$.
 Occasionally we use bra-ket notations for vectors and projectors.
 We use symbol $\Pi$ for a general projection operator and $P_\psi\equiv|\psi\rangle\langle \psi|$ for a one-dimensional projector on a pure state $\psi$.
 The norm of a vector $\psi$ is denoted as $|| \psi||\equiv \langle \psi | \psi \rangle^{1/2}$.